evkx/evkx.github.io/content/technology/_index.md

     <img src="https://media.evkx.net/multimedia/technology/regen/illustration1_st.jpg" alt="Regen" title="Regen" class="img-fluid mb-2">
 </a>

-## Regenerative braking
+## Regenerative Braking

-Electric vehicles (EVs) are becoming increasingly popular due to their eco-friendly nature and low operating costs.
-One of the unique features of EVs is regenerative braking, a system that converts the kinetic energy of the vehicle’s motion into electrical energy to recharge the battery.
-Regenerative braking improves the vehicle’s efficiency and range and reduces wear and tear on the brakes.
-This article will explore the science behind regenerative braking and how it works in EVs.
-We will also examine the benefits and limitations of this braking system and its impact on the overall performance of EVs.
+Electric vehicles (EVs) are gaining popularity due to their eco-friendly nature and low operating costs.
+A standout feature of EVs is regenerative braking, which converts the vehicle's kinetic energy into electrical energy to recharge the battery.
+This system enhances efficiency and range while reducing brake wear.

+This article delves into the science behind regenerative braking, explaining its operation in EVs.
+We will also explore the benefits and limitations of this system and its impact on overall vehicle performance.

 <a href="regen/" class="btn btn-outline-primary" role="button">Read our regenerative braking technology article.</a>